Elvie's wearable breast pump feels like breaking out of jail

 Though you wear it inside your bra, putting the Elvie pump on wasn't as easy as slipping it under my clothes.
 In order to get the right alignment for my nipple inside the breast shield, I needed to unbutton or remove my top, open my nursing bra and attentively place it on my breast before turning it on and dressing again.

 That meant that pumping still required me to leave what I was doing and go to a private place to start.
-That could be a bathroom or any room where you can ensure your privacy for a few minutes.
-But for me, wanting a place more sanitary than a bathroom meant I ended up in my workplace's mothers room, the same place where I had spent so many hours tethered to the prison of a traditional pump.
+That could be a bathroom or any room where I could ensure your privacy for a few minutes.
+But for me, wanting a place more sanitary than a bathroom meant I ended up in my workplace's mothers room, the same place where I had spent so many hours tethered to a traditional pump.

 Once it's on and pumping, though, it really is discreet.
 The first time I returned to my desk with the pump in action, I was hyper-attuned to whether my co-workers would notice me subversively pumping right next to them.
-Unless you pump in a library, the noise of Elvie's pump is mostly drowned out by the low-level ambient noise of most workplaces.
+Unless you pump in a library, the noise of Elvie's device is mostly drowned out by the low-level ambient noise of most workplaces.

 The pumps do make your chest appear larger.
-But for women sensitive about that, I simply added a large, loose scarf to my everyday bag of pumping supplies.
+But as a women sensitive about that, I simply added a large, loose scarf to my everyday bag of pumping supplies.
 When the Elvie pumps were in my bra, I would tie the scarf around my neck and shoulders so it draped over my chest too, minimizing the visible clues that I was pumping.

 Elvie in action on the job

-Elvie works best if your movements are still or limited, so it works fine for people who have desk jobs or occupations where you have to walk around from place to place.
-But if your job requires bending, lifting or dashing around, you'll probably still need to take a break from those more-active elements of your day during your pumping (as my biking-while-pumping experiment suggested).
+Elvie works best if your movements are still or limited, so it works fine for people who have desk jobs or occupations where you calmly walk around from place to place.
+But if your job requires bending, lifting or dashing around, you'll probably still need to take a break from those more-active elements of your day during pumping (as my biking-while-pumping experiment suggested).

 One difficulty of using the Elvie pump in public is that it's hard to tell what's going on in there while it's pumping.
 You can't really see nipple alignment as the pump is actually operating.
 Elvie's pump, as with virtually all pumps, requires that your nipple is oriented correctly so that the pump's suction doesn't pull your nipple sideways into the walls of your breast shield.
 With Elvie's pump, you can orient the shield on your breast before starting a session, but once the pump is operating, you can't really see how the suction is affecting your nipple.
 I mostly had go by how the suction felt and whether I actually pumped anything.

 You also don't have a great vantage point to see if milk is collecting in the bottles.
-Because the bottles are on the underside of the motor, you can't see the bottles by looking straight down at your chest.
+Because the bottles are on the underside of the motor, I couldn't see the bottles by looking straight down at my chest.
 I found myself often doing a weird forward-lean and tilt, hoping to slosh any milk in the bottles to the side of the container so I could see if any was there.
-It's either that, or go to a bathroom where you can partially remove your shirt to look in a mirror.
+It was either that or a trip to the bathroom to partially remove my shirt and look in a mirror.

-This problem theoretically would be mitigated by the Elvie pump's app, which pairs with the devices via Bluetooth and has automatic volume monitoring.
-It's meant to both track your production and also automatically switch the pump's action from an initial stage of pumping that triggers milk expression (also known as letdown) to a slower phase for collection.
+This problem theoretically would be mitigated by the Elvie pump's app, which pairs with the device via Bluetooth and has automatic volume monitoring.
+It's meant to both track your production and also automatically switch the pump's action from an initial stage of pumping that triggers milk expression -- also known as letdown -- to a slower phase for collection.

-Elvie's volume monitoring may be more accurate for women with good supply, but virtually every time I pumped, I had to correct the recorded volume in the app to be accurate.
+Elvie's volume monitoring may be more accurate for women with good supply.
+But virtually every time I pumped, I had to correct the recorded volume in the app to be accurate.
 And when expressing small amounts, the app would sometimes reflect that milk was expressing when it wasn't at all.
 I would end a session and remove the pumps to find two empty containers.

 (The app also means the pump can be controlled from your phone.
-But the devices also have manual buttons on the unit itself, so you can still use your Elvie pump if you forget your phone at your desk or workstation, or if your phone runs out of battery.)
+The devices also have manual buttons on the unit itself, though, so you can still use your Elvie pump if you forget your phone at your desk or workstation, or if your phone runs out of battery.)

 With lower supply, the app also had patchwork success at automatically recognizing letdown and switching from expression mode to collection mode.